ingnatoz/Event_Driven_Development_RabbitMQ/README.md

 ## Using Docker to package our application

-We pull all of this together with a Docker compose file, `docker-compose.yml`.
-While early versions of compose needed to expose ports for each service, we can link the services together using the `links` keyword.
-The `depends` keyword ensures that all of our services start in the correct order.

 To create and run the container in case of Django, use:

     docker-compose build